Study: Dense breast notifications are informative but hard to read and understand

 Share your thoughts on this XRAYS article by taking this brief survey.

-There are laws and guidelines for screening in women with dense breasts.
-The laws on breast density notification vary by state.
+Laws and guidelines address screening of women with dense breasts.
+Laws regarding breast density notification vary by state.
 The National Comprehensive Cancer Network (NCCN) has guidelines on breast screening.
 The panel notes that dense breasts are associated with an increased risk for breast cancer, and they recommend the following:

-- Women with dense breasts on should be counseled on the risks and benefits of additional breast screening.
+• Women with dense breasts identified by a should be counseled on the risks and benefits of additional breast screening.

 Updated: 02/06/2022